-Top 10 Reasons to Become a Lawyer
+The Top 8 Reasons to Become a Lawyer

-Opportunity to Help Others
+An Opportunity to Help Others

-Public interest lawyers champion legal causes for the greater good of society and help those in need of legal assistance who might not otherwise be able to afford a lawyer.
+Lawyers are in a unique position to help individuals, groups, and organizations with their legal problems and to further the public good.
+Public interest lawyers champion legal causes for the greater good of society and help those in need of legal assistance who might not otherwise be able to afford attorneys.

 Diverse Practice Areas